bebrws/FLEXing/README.md

 I added a blacklist of processes NOT to inject into.
 There is a file, "/var/root/flexconfig.txt", that is line seperated.
 If the bundle identifier contains a string from a line in that file then it won't load.

+If you build this locally just overwrite the dylib at:
+/Library/MobileSubstrate/DynamicLibraries/FLEXing.dylib

+Maybe I'll make a deb and repo and stuff..

 # FLEXing